Skip to Content

 Rocks can be made of minerals or crystals but cannot typically be formed by a single mineral except in monomineralic rocks, which are almost unheard of in the natural world.

-Rocks can contain crystalline minerals, but typically also contain other solid-state molecular structures as well.
-This may lead to the crystal in a rock appearing either studded into other types of rock or isolated as a geode.
+Rocks can contain crystalline minerals but typically also contain other solid-state molecular structures.
+This may lead to the crystal in rock appearing either studded into other rock types or isolated as a geode.

 Minerals make up both rocks and crystals.
-The word “mineral” can also be used to describe a taxonomical category or a specific set of minerals that are ingested in food and drink to form part of a human’s nutritional profile.
+The word “mineral” can also describe a taxonomical category or a specific set of minerals ingested in food and drink to form part of a human’s nutritional profile.

 Crystals can be features in a rock but are created by a single mineral rather than many.
 Crystals also feature a specific type of molecular structure that results in rigid geometric patterns.